daniel-m-weidner/ad-showcase/README.md

 <img src="https://i.imgur.com/advLZEt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, go to virtual machines within the Azure platform.
 Select "Create Azure Virutal Machine".
 Create a new resource group, if needed.
 The first VM will be the Active Directory with our Domain Controller.
 Thus, I will also name it accordingly for simplicity.
 Next, make sure you select the correct disk image, one of the Windows Server 2022 distributions.
 Make sure to use a size that will serve the purposes of this use case.
 Create your login credentials and make sure you make note of them.
+Afterwards, continue to the Networking Section and Create a new Virtual Network and select it.
+This is important as both VM's have to be connected to the same Vnet.
 When finished, go ahead and select "Review and Create", and when finished loading, click "Create".
 Now the deployment has already begun.
 You can now go to Virtual Machines again and create the second Machine.
 Select the same resource group that was created, give it a fitting name, e.g. your name (this will be the client using the AD) select the Windows 10 image and set your login information again.
-Create the VM and while waiting for full deployment, we can configure the AD's NIC IP address to be static.
+Proceed to the Networking page and Select the same VNet as the first VM's, your own creation.
+"Create" the VM and while waiting for full deployment, we can configure the AD's NIC IP address to be static.
 Click on the Server VM within the Virtual Machines menu.
 Navigate to Networking -> Network settings.
 Click on the network Interface, which will open the IP settings.
 By selecting the ip config, you can now set the IP to be "Static" and "Save".
 </p>
 <br />